 industrialization will be used for job creation, increasing gender equality and social integration.

 Industrialization Processes on Growth and Convergence Dynamics: Evidence from Italian

-Regions - Leone Leonida - Abstract: This paper studies the effects of
+Regions - Leone Leonida - Abstract: We propose a semi-parametric procedure

-semi-parametric procedure

 linking growth theory with density-type studies on convergence.
+Suggests that absolute